 John began his career with Nordstrom in 1999 as an intern in the real estate department and has had increasing levels of responsibility since then.
 Prior to working for Nordstrom, John worked in the former Rich’s/Lazarus/Goldsmiths division of Federated Department Stores, which is now collectively called Macy’s.
 John earned his BA and MBA from Vanderbilt University.

 Managing Director, Real Estate Group, Blackstone, New York, NY, United States

 Ms. Drasites received a BA in International Business from Rollins College and an MBA from the University of Florida.
-She is a member of the University of Florida’s Real Estate Advisory Board, ULI, and ICSC.
-Ms. Drasites is a founding member of the annual Rally Against Lupus fundraiser in New York and is actively involved in the Alliance for Lupus Research.
+Ms. Drasites is a leader in the Blackstone Diversity & Inclusion Task Force and a member of the University of Florida’s Real Estate Advisory Board.
+She is an active member of ULI and is a Founding Member of the annual Rally Against Lupus fundraiser in New York and is actively involved in the Alliance for Lupus Research.